koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_31_tnemeganam.md

-# Where in the world is Porsche and BMW
+# Where in the world is Porsche and BMW competing?
-competing?
-Session 4 -Production and Global Production Networks Slide 31